What's next for O.J. Simpson?

 "I could stay in Nevada but I don't think you guys want me here," he joked.

+The Nevada Division of Parole and Probation will investigate Simpson's proposed release plan.

+Michelle Glady, a spokeswoman for the Florida Department of Corrections, said in a statement that if Nevada's relocation request for Simpson "meets all criteria, Florida must accept the transfer."

-Simpsons' friend, Ozzie Fumo, a lawyer and Nevada state legislator, told CNN affiliate KLAS-TV that the former running back is "looking forward to the future."
+Fumo, the lawyer and Nevada state legislator, told CNN affiliate KLAS-TV that the former running back is "looking forward to the future."

 "He's a better person than what a lot of people, you know, think he is," Fumo said.

 "He's not going to be golfing everyday.
 I think the physical part has really taken a toll on his life."

-Toobin predicted that Simpson will return to Florida, where bankruptcy laws will enable him to protect his assets from the Goldman family, and that he will likely continue to surround himself seedy figures from the memorabilia world.
+Toobin predicted Simpson's eventual return to Florida, where bankruptcy laws will enable him to protect his assets from the Goldman family.
+Toobin also predicted that Simpson will likely continue to surround himself with seedy figures from the memorabilia world.

 "It's a far cry from the old life in Brentwood, but it's a hell of a lot better than being in Lovelock prison," he said.

-"He is a deeply delusional and self-obsessed narcissist, and, you know, good luck to America once he's out," Toobin said.
+"He is a deeply delusional and self-obsessed narcissist, and, you know, good luck to America once he's out," he said.